Skip to main content

 JSON Re-formatting

-• Single line: Convert multi-line to single line
+• Make single line — Convert multi-line JSON to a single line

 Run Folder

-Right-click any folder in explorer to run all feature files within it.
+Right-click any folder in the project explorer to run all feature files within it.

 OpenAPI Import